Renia274/User-Management-API/README.md

 ### Get All Users with Pagination and Sorting

-You can retrieve a paginated and sorted list of all users using the following endpoint:
+You can retrieve a paginated and sorted list of all users using the **/api/users/custom** endpoint:

 ## GET /api/users/custom